About Translation

 Fortunately, Google Meet offers a variety of features and tools designed to overcome these challenges and help you look and feel your best.
 From expressing yourself with custom backgrounds to automatically adjusting your video feed to ensure all participants can see you clearly, we’ve rounded up the features you can leverage from your laptop, computer or mobile device to help you feel confident, represented and connected in video meetings.

 Sounding your best is also important for ensuring clear and effective communication in remote meetings.
-We’ll dive deeper into this topic in a later blog post as part of our three-part “Bringing your best self to Google Meet” series.
-The series will also include a blog post about how to look and sound your best with Google Meet Hardware.
-Stay tuned!
+We dive deeper into this topic in another blog post as part of our three-part “Bringing your best self to Google Meet” series.
+The series also includes a dedicated blog post about how to look and sound your best when joining a call from a meeting room with Google Meet Hardware.
+You can read both blog posts here:

 Virtual backgrounds